saint11/DeadWeight/source/index.md

 Even if the spell uses 2 actions in combat, it only uses one exploration turn.

 #### Freeform (2 turns) {.block}
-This is the more "common" action in most RPG games, it allows the players to do pretty much anything they want and require some improvisation of the *GM*.
-Freeform actions usually involve interacting with the ambient and solving puzzles.
+It allows the adventurers to do pretty much anything they want and require some improvisation of the *GM*.
+Freeform actions usually involve interacting with the ambient, creative thinking and solving puzzles.

 #### Set up Camp {.block}
 Sooner or later the **adventurers** will need some proper rest, camping will allow them to recover some wounds and afflictions. **Adventurers** can only camp on safe places without any imminent danger.

 Camping starts the [camp](#camp) phase.

+#### Take a free action (free) {.block}
+Some actions will not trigger a turn.

+- Players may rearrange their adventurer's equipment, equipping and un-equipping items.
+- Adventurers may use any item tagged as [quick]{.tip}.
+- Snuffing out torches or other equally simple action.
+- Talk to each other.

 #### Exit the expedition {.block}
 If the **adventurers** are near an exit and there is nothing blocking their path, they can choose to leave the expedition and return to the [interlude](#interlude)